ssenmosip/mosip-temp-documentation/Privacy-and-Security.md

 - The registration data in its unencrypted form is always stored in the volatile memory and never stored.

 # Authentication & Authorization (TBD)
-In MOSIP Authentication largely falls into the below categories
+**Authentication**
 - Authentication via web channel (for Pre-Registration web app, Admin web app and Resident services portal)
 - Authentication via local system i.e., offline authentication (for Registration client)

-In MOSIP Authorization falls into the below categories
+**Authorization**
-- Authorization of API's accessed via web channel (We are in migration to a KeyCloak server at this point in time.
-Soon we will publish the documents)
+- Authorization of API's accessed via web channel (we are in migration to a KeyCloak server at this point in time.
+We will publish the documents soon.)
 - Authorization to access specific data (will be implemented in v3)

-A country will have its own hierarchy of system users especially the Registration staff and system administration staff.
+A country will have its own hierarchy of system users especially the registration staff and system administration staff.
 So, instead of defining a fixed hierarchy, by default MOSIP will depend on an LDAP implementation to manage users, organizational hierarchy and roles for users in the hierarchy.
-MOSIP will use an open source LDAP server as the LDAP implementation.
+MOSIP will uses an open source LDAP server as the LDAP implementation.
 Administrators can create hierarchy and users using Apache Directory Studio.